Literature / The Word and the Void

 - Handicapped Badass: John Ross; justified, he acquired his limp as the price of his magic staff, and his badassness.

 - The Heartless: The feeders, mindless living shadows that eat your emotions or drive you into a frenzy.
 The demons themselves are a borderline case.

-- Hellhound: Stefanie, The Big Bad of Knight Of The Word has one of these as her true form.
+- Hellhound: Stefanie, the Big Bad of Knight Of The Word uses this form for hunting and combat.

 - Hero of Another Story: O'olish Amaneh, one of the Lady's other servants, definitely gives off this vibe.
 It's not hard to imagine him out there contributing in ways that are every bit as important as those of Nest and Ross.

 - Hero Killer: Findo Gask specializes in hunting Knights of the Word.